Her Campus Logo Her Campus Logo

 MSU '26

 Amy Cho is a member of Her Campus at MSU.
 She is a chapter member who monthly articles and publishes them for her audience.
-Cho is a sophomore at Michigan State University majoring in Communication with a concentration in Mediated Communication and Journalism with a minor in Broadcast Journalism.
+Cho is a junior at Michigan State University majoring in Communication with a concentration in Mediated Communication and Journalism with a minor in Broadcast Journalism.
 She has previously written multiple articles for her high school's newspaper and has appeared on the school news channel.
 In her free time, Cho enjoys spending time with her family and friends, watching cheesy movies with her boyfriend, and tackling various arts-and-crafts projects.